White House Champions of Change for Computer Science

 The authors of Path Not Found: Disparities in Computer Science Course Access in California High Schools point out that California public school students’ enrollment in computer science courses is lackluster overall.
 Sixty-five percent of public high schools in the state offer no computer science courses.
 Just 13 percent offer the AP computer science course.

-A video on ECS
+A video about ECS

 “Exploring Computer Science” boosts female student participation in L.A. school district to double the national average